Understanding MHPAEA: Parity Requirements for Employer & Association Health Plans

 Relevant Items for Meeting the ERISA Mental Health Parity Rule:

-- Ensuring Compliance with Medical Necessity Criteria: Employers and associations must ensure that medical necessity criteria for mental health and substance use disorder treatments are no more stringent than those for medical and surgical treatments.
-This ensures that plan participants receive the necessary care without discrimination based on the type of condition.
+1. Employers and associations must apply medical necessity criteria equally to mental health and medical treatments without added restrictions.
+This approach ensures participants receive appropriate care without discrimination based on treatment type or health condition.

 Challenges and Addressing Them: